 The world’s tallest statue “Statue of Unity” is situated in Gujarat, Bharat (India).
 This statue is built to tribute to “Iron man of India – Sardar Vallabh Bhai Patel.
 This statue is 30 meters taller than the previous record-holder statue “Spring Temple Buddha” in China.
 To construct the Statue of Unity, 210,000 m³ cement used.

-There are various types of cement to fulfil specific requirements in construction industries.
-These types are based on the use of additives, various types of raw material in mixture, and variation in chemical composition.
+There are various types of cement to fulfill specific requirements in the construction industry.
+These types are based on the use of additives, various types of raw materials in mixtures, and variations in chemical composition.

 Cement